MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/app-governance-get-started.md

 search.appverid:
 - MOE150
 - MET150
-description: "Implement Microsoft app governance capabilities to govern your apps."
+description: "Get started with app governance capabilities to govern your apps."
 ---

 # Get started with app governance (in preview)